-The NCS and EMG tests usually take up to 45 minutes.
+The NC and EMG test usually takes up to 45 minutes.
 The pudendal nerve evoked potential test usually takes about 1 hour, but due to the technical challenges of the test you should allow additional time.
 We recommend you allow for the whole morning for your appointments, as duration is variable.